-Caring for plug plants
+Caring for starter plants (plug plants)

-Plug plants need a little TLC before they can be planted out in their final destination.
+starter plants need a little TLC before they can be planted out in their final destination.
 Ideally, they should be potted on into larger pots or trays straight away.
 If this is not possible, keep them in a cool, bright and well ventilated spot until you can pot them on.

 Water well by sitting the newly potted plants in a tray of water for 10 minutes and then allowing any excess water to drain away.
 Do not allow them to dry out subsequently but beware overwatering, which can be just as fatal!
 Keep in a cool, well-lit area out of direct sunlight (a greenhouse or cool conservatory is ideal).
 Too warm a temperature will encourage weak, leggy growth.
 Apply liquid fertiliser after 2 weeks.